This topic provides answers to frequently asked questions about OSS monitoring service.

 Latencies of two to three hours exist when OSS sends data to Cloud Monitor.
 The interval at which OSS sends data cannot exceed five minutes.
 If the interval exceeds five minutes, Cloud Monitor rejects the data and the data cannot be sent again.
 Therefore, we recommend that you do not calculate the fees based on the data from Cloud Monitor.
-To check fees, we recommend that you click here to submit a ticket.
+To check fees, we recommend that you contact after-sales technical support to submit a ticket.

 What do I do if the status of the alert rule displays Insufficient Data?

 Solution: You can view data on the Monitoring Service Overview tab of the Users tab.
 The alert rule displays Insufficient Data if no data is generated.

 What do I do if the data of object upload or download is not updated in real time in the Cloud Monitor console?

 Cause: The latest data that is visible in the Cloud Monitor console is detected by sending requests, during which latencies exist.